Final Expense Insurance Sales Opportunities You May Be Missing

 Traditional whole life insurance products can go to $100K in a simplified format and can start at age 0, so these products can be versatile to meet a client’s needs.

-Unlike guaranteed issue, graded or modified final expense plans, traditional final expense life insurance plans are typically for clients who are in good or excellent health.
-Remember that since these types of policies are written outside of a true final expense need, an illustration will most likely have to accompany an application.
+Unlike guaranteed issue, graded, or modified final expense plans, traditional final expense plans are typically for clients who are in good or excellent health.
+Depending on the insurance carrier, both a preferred rate class and standard rate class may be offered.
+A client in excellent health with no current prescription medications or health conditions may qualify for a preferred rate class with the lowest premiums possible.
+A client in good health — even with a few maintenance medications, but no significant health issues — may qualify for standard rates.
+Additionally, since these types of policies can be written outside of a true final expense need, an illustration may be required to accompany an application.

 Note: In a “participating policy” (also known as a “par” policy) the insurance company shares the excess profits (divisible surplus) with the policyholder in the form of annual dividends.
 Typically, these “refunds” are not taxable because they’re considered an overcharge of premium (or “reduction of basis”).